Festivals & Events

 The park is a 15-minute bus ride from Hirosaki Station.
 Get off at Shiyakusho-mae bus stop.
 You can also walk to the park from Hirosaki Station in about 30 minutes.

-With more than 2,600 sakura trees, some of which are over 300 years old, the scale of the Hirosaki Park Cherry Blossoms is tremendous.
+With around 2,600 sakura trees, some of which are over 300 years old, the scale of the Hirosaki Park Cherry Blossoms is tremendous.
 The park has more than 50 varieties of sakura trees, including the most famous type, somei yoshino.
 It also includes shidare-zakura, the weeping cherry trees, and yae-zakura, the double-layer cherry trees.

 The secret is Aomori's apples